Skip to Content

 Watermain flushing is required to remove sediment from the distribution system that may have accumulated from our source water.

 Crews flush the mains at high velocities to scour accumulated sediment and mineral deposits from the pipes to help improve water quality and flows.
+If drainage/storm sewer infrastructure allows, water may be drained directly onto the street.
+If drainage/storm sewer infrastructure does not permit, a storage truck is used to transport the water to an appropriate draining area.

 Steps to take before, during and after water main flushing